sight-ai/sight-oracle-contract-example-hardhat/README.md

 This project demonstrates a basic Sight Oracle Development use case.
 It comes with an example contract, a test for that contract, and a Hardhat Ignition module that deploys that contract.

+This project depends on docker compose, make sure that you have installed [these](https://github.com/docker/compose) firstly.

 Try running some of the following tasks:

 ```shell